The 33 Best Things To Do in Chicago

 Visit an Iconic Park

-Visitors to Chicago will be delighted at the numerous public parks and green spaces scattered throughout the city.
+Visitors to Chicago will be delighted by the numerous public parks and green spaces scattered throughout the city.

 The top two to visit are Grant Park, home to the majestic Buckingham Fountain, and Millennium Park, famous for the Cloud Gate sculpture, lovingly referred to as “the Bean.”
 The parks district hosts numerous events throughout the year, including live shows and festivals.